Early Elementary Class

 The Discoverers created a list of supplies agreed upon by all, and each person drew their own designs.
 They wrote their theories about why it would work or dictated some of their thinking for the teachers to make notes.

-Using the same variables, equal height level, equipment standards and an unchanging landing surface didn't however create same results as some of you may have noticed Monday night.
+Using the same variables, i.e., equal height level, equipment standards and an unchanging landing surface didn't, however, create same results as some of you may have noticed Monday night at our Creating a Culture of Thinking Night.
 We will continue to share photos and videos of discussions about what has actually been happening.

 The Discoverers are aware the goal is a metacognitive look at their own thinking, not just the outcome “will it break or not,” but of course they are especially excited when the egg stays intact.